 The Tel Mora Independent Press is run by a collection of die-hard Elder Scrolls fans who volunteer their time to ensure that our publication is a success.
 We are 100% non-profit, don’t believe in advertising revenue, and thrive solely on passion for the franchise and love for the written word.
 While a vast majority of our content comes from various members of the community, spanning from casual artists and writers to well-known lore aficionados, the editorial staff of The Tel Mora Independent Press is detailed below.

 I’ve been involved in the Elder Scrolls community since Morrowind, which was also my first foray into the lore.
 I have a degree and endorsements in English Education and History Education, with experience in journalism, including photography, newswriting, cartooning, and publication design.
 I’ve been on staff of multiple publications, from high school newspapers to collegiate campus publications and beyond.
 In particular I served as the Art Director for The Easterner at Eastern Washington University and was on the staff of Spokane Falls Community College’s The Communicator which won an Online Pacemaker Award.

-I’ve penned works such as SL0DA, The Sload Creation Myth, and Dreams, Perceptions, and other Philosophies.
-My favorite authors are HP Lovecraft, Edgar Allan Poe, and Bram Stoker, and many of their literary mannerisms tend to find a place in my writing.
+I’ve penned works such as SL0DA, The Sload Creation Myth, Dreams, Perceptions, and other Philosophies, and co-authored The Transubstantiation of ANU.
+My favorite authors are HP Lovecraft, Robert Louis Stevenson, Edgar Allan Poe, and Bram Stoker, and many of their literary mannerisms tend to find a place in my writing.

 As the Editor in Chief, it is my responsibility to make sure The Tel Mora Independent Press is as professional and polished as possible.
 I’m in charge of overseeing all aspects of the publication, including page design, website management, and acquiring content for both the website and the publication itself.